Wilson's disease: Liver disease

 Liver disease may present itself as tiredness, jaundice, increased bleeding tendency or confusion (due to hepatic encephalopathy), and portal hypertension.
-The last, a condition in which the pressure in the portal vein is markedly increased, leads to esophageal varices (distended veins in the esophagus that may bleed in a life-threatening fashion) as well as enlargement of the spleen (splenomegaly) and accumulation of fluid in the abdominal cavity (ascites).
-On examination, signs of chronic liver disease such as spider angiomata (small distended blood vessels, usually on the chest) may be observed.
+The last, a condition in which the pressure in the portal vein is markedly increased, leads to esophageal varices as well as splenomegaly and ascites.
+On examination, signs of chronic liver disease such as spider angiomata (small, distended blood vessels, usually on the chest) may be observed.
 Chronic active hepatitis has already caused cirrhosis of the liver in most patients by the time they develop symptoms.
 While most people with cirrhosis have an increased risk of hepatocellular carcinoma (liver cancer), this risk is relatively low in Wilson's disease.

 About 5% of all people are diagnosed only when they develop fulminant acute liver failure, often in the context of hemolytic anemia (anemia due to the destruction of red blood cells).
 This leads to abnormalities in protein production (identified by deranged coagulation) and metabolism by the liver.
 The deranged protein metabolism leads to the accumulation of waste products, such as ammonia, in the bloodstream.
 When these irritate the brain, patients develop hepatic encephalopathy – a serious condition that causes confusion, coma, seizures and, finally, life-threatening swelling of the brain).